adamgrime/news-backend-project/README.md

 # 3. Local Seeding

-To connect to the two databases locally, at root level you will need to create two .env files, one titled ".env.development" and one ".env.test".
+To connect to the two databases locally, at root level you will need to create two env files, one titled ".env.development" and one ".env.test".

 Within the "development" file you will need to add the following line:
 ```
-PGDATABASE=nc_news.
+PGDATABASE=nc_news
 ```
 Within the "test" file add:
 ```
-PGDATABASE=nc_news_test.
+PGDATABASE=nc_news_test
 ```

-Once completed, run `npm seed`.
+Once completed, run `npm seed`

 # 4. Testing